RocketChat/docs-old/guides/user-guides/message-actions.md

 ## Reactions

-You can react to messages with emoji.
+You can react to messages with emojis.

 To add a reaction to a message, go to the message, click on the **smiley face icon** on the right of the message and then choose an emoji.